 Tip 1 – Get to the Airport Early

-While nearly everyone knows that you should always arrive one hour early for a domestic flight (two hours for international), few people tend to realize that they should double that time during holiday travel.
+While nearly everyone knows that you should always arrive one hour early for a domestic flight (two hours for an international), few people tend to realize that they should double that time during holiday travel.
 So, for Thanksgiving (and other big holidays), arrive two hours early for domestic flights and at least three hours early for international.
 Otherwise, you could wind up spending turkey day in an airport lobby!

 Tip 2 – Know What Foods to Carry-On and Which to Check